jdlib/JDBX/UserGuide.md

     q.rows().value(City::read);        // returns List<City>
     q.rows().read(...callback...)      // invokes the callback for every result row

+Note that the SQL query is actually run in the terminal operation of the builder chain.

 You may also limit the number of processed rows, if this is not done within the SQL query itself:

     q.rows(5)...